The Nutcracker: Act I

-The party begins.
-A march is played.
-Presents are given out to the children.
-Suddenly, as the owl-topped grandfather clock strikes eight, a mysterious figure enters the room.
-It is Drosselmeyer— a local councilman, magician, and Clara's godfather.
+When the party begins, presents are given out to the children.
+When the owl-topped grandfather clock strikes eight, a mysterious figure enters the room.
+It is Drosselmeyer—a councilman, magician, and Clara's godfather.
 He is also a talented toymaker who has brought with him gifts for the children, including four lifelike dolls who dance to the delight of all.
 He then has them put away for safekeeping.

-Clara and her brother Fritz are sad to see the dolls being taken away, but Drosselmeyer has yet another toy for them: a wooden nutcracker carved in the shape of a little man, which the other children ignore.
+Clara and her brother Fritz are sad to see the dolls being taken away, but Drosselmeyer has yet another toy for them: a wooden nutcracker doll, which the other children ignore.
 Clara immediately takes a liking to it, but Fritz accidentally breaks it.
 Clara is heartbroken, but Drosselmeyer fixes the nutcracker, much to everyone's relief.

-During the night, after everyone else has gone to bed, Clara returns to the parlor to check on her beloved nutcracker.
-As she reaches the little bed, the clock strikes midnight and she looks up to see Drosselmeyer perched atop it.
+During the night, after everyone else has gone to bed, Clara returns to the parlor to check on the nutcracker.
+As she reaches the small bed, the clock strikes midnight and she looks up to see Drosselmeyer perched atop it.
 Suddenly, mice begin to fill the room and the Christmas tree begins to grow to dizzying heights.
 The nutcracker also grows to life size.
 Clara finds herself in the midst of a battle between an army of gingerbread soldiers and the mice, led by their king.
-The mice begin to eat the gingerbread soldiers.

-The nutcracker appears to lead the soldiers, who are joined by tin soldiers, and by dolls who serve as doctors to carry away the wounded.
+The nutcracker appears to lead the gingerbread men, who are joined by tin soldiers, and by dolls who serve as doctors to carry away the wounded.
 As the seven-headed Mouse King advances on the still-wounded nutcracker, Clara throws her slipper at him, distracting him long enough for the nutcracker to stab him.